fkarg/fkarg.github.io/staged/longtermplans.md

 deficit of 500kcal, you are short 3500kcal every week, which is the energy stored in roughly 500g fat.
 The biggest benefit: it's something that can be done every day, and it's not susceptible to short-term variance.
-Keeping this up for Half a year will make you weigh less about 13.5kg - a third more than the year's goal.
+Keeping this up for Half a year will make you weigh less about 13.5 kg - a third more than the year's goal.

 Daily calorie deficit is a _Lead_ measure.
 They have much shorter intervals, such as days or weeks, and _lead_ to the goal - eventually.
-For these, constincency is key.
+For these, consistency is key.

 ### Tips for applying them
 A Lag measures can be singular as well: 'Finish writing the Goal Setting Workshop post' is a current Lag measure for a milestone of mine.
-It doesn't necessarily have to be clear _how_ Lag measures are achieved, but should be somewhat clear when looking at Lead measures.
+It doesn't necessarily have to be clear _how_ lag measures are achieved, but should be somewhat clear when looking at lead measures.

 Lead measures might change across milestones, the important part is that you have a Lead measure for each milestone.